hrydgard/ppsspp-site/docs/getting-started/_category_.md

 title: Getting started
 position: 1
 ---
-Useful information when getting started with PPSSPP
+The below articles contain useful information when getting started with PPSSPP!